piyushmca25/software-tools-assignment/README.md

-## I am not working on the main branch
+## I am not working on the conflict branch
+now this is me on conflict-branch